The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/CTF/ugahacks10/speed.md

 ---
 description: Forensics | Easy - Speed
-sidebar_position: 0
+sidebar_position: 2
 tags: [easy]
 ---

-import PasswordForm from '@site/src/components/PasswordForm';
+import PasswordForm from '@site/src/components/PasswordForm2';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 # Speed

-Foresnics | Easy - Speed
+Forensics | Easy - Speed

 ## Challenge

 This music is so jarring!!
 Why are there so many weird sounds?!
 I wish there was a way to look into the audio and clean out the clutter.
-(Please wrap all solutions within a ‘scs{}’ wrapper)
+(Please wrap your answer like such: scs\{answer\})

 <audio controls>
-  <source src="./assets/sonic.wav" type="audio/wav"></source>
+  <source src="/assets/ugahacks10/sonic.wav" type="audio/wav"></source>
 </audio>
 If the browser-based audio doesn't play: [Download Audio](./assets/sonic.wav)